CLewisS/321-project/README.md

       - deviceIdentity (string): The current using deviceIdentity.
       - servicesTake[] (list): A list filled with services' id.
 Those services are booked by user, and not been done yet.
       - servicesPost[] (list): A list filled with services' id.
 Those services are posted by user, and not been done yet.
+      - serviceTaken[] (list): A list filled with all of the services taken by the user.